Deformation theory of G_2 conifolds: Preliminaries on G2 manifolds

 For our present purposes, we actually require a slight \emph{modification} of the Dirac operator as follows.
 The spinor bundle $\spi (M)$ is isomorphic to $\Omega^0_1 \oplus \Omega^1_7$ and hence, via a $\G$-equivariant isomorphism, it is also isomorphic to $\Omega^3_1 \oplus \Omega^3_7$.
 Now consider the map

 where $\pi_{1 + 7}$ denotes orthogonal projection onto $\Omega^3_1 \oplus \Omega^3_7$.
 This is a first order linear differential operator.
 Using a particular $\G$-equivariant isomorphism that identifies the codomain of $\mdirac$ with $\Omega^0_1 \oplus \Omega^1_7$, we can compare this operator $\mdirac$ with the usual Dirac operator $\dirac$ from Definition~\ref{diracdefn}.
-The result is summarized in the following proposition. \begin{prop} The ``modified Dirac operator'' $\mdirac$ of equation~\eqref{modifieddiracdefneq}, when considered as a linear operator on $\Omega^0_1 \oplus \Omega^1_7$ via the $\G$-equivariant isomorphism
+Before we can explicitly describe this identification, we need a preliminary lemma that will be useful on multiple occasions.